Long before he was even born, Henry Ford has seemingly played a pivotal role in influencing the ‘natural’ colour of a wooden floor.

 This brooding Victorian/Edwardian atmosphere certainly has its place even today, but it’s not always winter in the UK.
 A brighter, more informal style has penetrated all aspects of modern life.
 Today’s public libraries are now airy places in line with the flexibility and choice offered by the age of the computer and DVD, rather than being solely repositories for books bound with appropriately dark, plain covers.

-Yet the whole purpose of using a natural material such as timber is to enjoy a product whose grain not only provides beauty but will allow the floor to breathe.
-At some time down the line, one more than suspects, the floor sanders will be summoned to restore a dignity and integrity to the unfortunate painted floor.
+Yet the whole purpose of using natural materials such as timber is to enjoy a product whose grain not only provides beauty but will allow the floor to breathe.
+At some time down the line, one more than suspects, the floor sanders will be summoned to restore dignity and integrity to the unfortunate painted floor.

 It seems strange that white has taken so long to come to the forefront in modest domestic properties.
 After all, gardens have been influenced by the concept of colour themes as expounded by Gertrude Jekyll in the early 20th century.
 A famous development can be found in the bold single splendour of the white garden at Sissinghurst in Kent – designed by owners Vita Sackville-West and Harold Nicolson in the 1930s.